Ludorg/zenodote_py/README.md

 As detailled in paragraph "[about this project](#about-this-project)", this is a side project to self-learn and experiment different web technologies, not a fully featured product.
 It is written in Python and uses [Flask](https://palletsprojects.com/p/flask/) with SQLite.

 For full featured "physical books" library manager, I warmly recommend [LibraryThing](https://www.librarything.com/) or its french equivalent [Babelio](https://www.babelio.com).
 LibraryThing is the type of application Zenodote library manager (zndt-lm) should be, but as already said, this is only an experimental side project.
-I used it, with the help of its [Android application](https://play.google.com/store/apps/details?id=com.librarything.librarything), to catalog my [own library](https://www.librarything.com/catalog/Ludorg) and the result is very satisfying.
+I used LibraryThing, with the help of its [Android application](https://play.google.com/store/apps/details?id=com.librarything.librarything), to catalog my [own library](https://www.librarything.com/catalog/Ludorg) and the result is very satisfying.

 ---